fjzzq2002/CFBooster/README.md

 | ---- |
 |see in action (speed adjusted)|

-Roughly, it will read sample inputs & outputs and try to parse input format.
+Roughly, it will read sample inputs & outputs and try to parse input format (will fail on some problems, of course).
 You just need to write based on the generated code in the 'main' function and compile normally.
 If you want to test the i-th sample, just input i in the first line (your output will be compared with sample output after removing some blanks & spaces).
 If you only want to feed the i-th sample as input, input i followed by 'r' or 's', e.g. 2r/2s ('r'ead will display the sample output while 's'ilent won't display anything more).
 If you just want to run normally, press enter.

 #### How does it work?

 The inputs & outputs are stored in the comments of the code.
 The program will try to read its own code by opening `__FILE__`.

 Input parsing is done with some switch-cases (yes, there's no deep learning down there).
 For further details you can refer to the ~~very clumsy~~ code.
 Currently `int,double,string,vector<int>,vector<double>,vector<string>` are the only supported types.

+**WARNING: The input parsing is very fragile.
+Check if the input is correct before you actually submit!
+I won't pay for your lost rating.**

 #### I want to put my own templates in!